halogenalkanes from alcohols

 R-OH + HX R-X + H2O where X= Cl, Br or I

-Similar reactions as above can be used to prepare iodoalkanes, however phosphorus(III) iodide (PI3) is unstable, so it needs to be prepared in situ.
-That is it is made in the reaction flask from a mixture of red phosphorus and iodine, once it forms in the flask it reacts with the alcohol to form the iodoalkane.
+Similar reactions as above can be used to prepare iodoalkanes, however phosphorus (III) iodide (PI3) is unstable, so it needs to be prepared in situ.
+That is it is made in the reaction flask from a mixture of red phosphorus and solid iodine, once the phosphorus triiodide forms in the flask it reacts with the alcohol to form the iodoalkane.

 These halogenation reactions all take place in mild conditions, unlike the reactions involving concentrated acids.
-This is likely to ensure that any "fragile" molecule stay intact.
+This is likely to ensure that any "fragile" molecules stay intact.
 The examples below show the use of other halogenating agents to form halogenalkanes from primary alcohols.

 Practical details